codingwithsasquatch/serverless_ninjas_workshop/ServerlessChallenge/readme.md

 1) Provide an HTTP endpoint that can be used to place an order.
    * Provide some level of security to avoid anonymous calls to the endpoint
-   * Support only HTTP POST requests

 2) After an order is placed, decrement the inventory count.

-3) Notify the partner with an email, that the order has been received.
+3) Notify the partner, with an email, that the order has been received.
    * If there is enough inventory to fulfill the order, notify them that it will be shipped within 5 business days.
    * If there is not enough inventory to fulfill the order, notify them that it will be shipped within 10 business days.

-4) If the inventory count for a product is low or drops below 5, initiate another process that will restock the product.
+4) If the inventory count for a product is low, initiate a process that will restock the product.

 The solution can include any combination of Azure Functions, Logic Apps and Event Grid.